HyeRyeongY/svgenius/README.md

 ---

 ## Usage

+### Step 0: Tutorial (For New Users)
+1. Click "Show Tutorial" button in the header to start the interactive guide
+2. Follow the 5-step tutorial to learn the complete workflow
+3. Tutorial provides demo paths for safe practice without affecting your data
+4. Switch languages using the EN/KO toggle in the top-right corner

 ### Step 1: Import SVG
 1. Click "Import SVG File" button or drag & drop SVG files